-Lots of shows have come near over the years, but last night confirmed why this modern-day masterpiece still packs theatres and commands standing ovations after 19 years.
+Lots of shows have come close to being my favourite over the years, but last night confirmed why this modern-day masterpiece still packs theatres and commands standing ovations after 19 years.
 I don’t know where to start with this one!
 You see my ABBA story goes back to the 70s.
 Like many I remember dancing away in my bedroom to the ABBA Arrival album, when all my friends thought it was way cooler to love Bucks Fizz or Adam Ant.
 But I knew somewhere deep down this was a lifelong love affair and where my money was going.
 It just felt so cool and different at the time.

 Then in March 1999 Mamma Mia! hit the West End and ABBA mania went mad.

 I can’t even describe how giddy I was that my still favourite band ever were cool again.
 ABBA mania was aired on TV and an album to follow.
 We spend many hours jigging away in our busy high-end salon in greater London, loving the ABBA vibe.
 One of my best friends still says to this day when she hears dancing queen she thinks of me.
 And whenever I think of working for that hair group I think of ABBA.